'This One I'll Remember The Rest Of My Life': Twin Cities Officer Breaks Up Dueling Eagles

 PLYMOUTH, Minn.
 (WCCO) — Earlier this week, Plymouth police broke up a street fight of the most unusual kind.
 Two eagles decided to do battle near the intersection of 41st Avenue and Nathan Lane.
 It went on for quite a while and in front of a small crowd.

 Officer Mitch Martinson was doing traffic enforcement near the high school that day, ensuring the safety of students.
-He never thought he’d also be ensuring the safety of eagles.READ MORE: Mendota Heights Police Seek Help Finding 74-Year-Old Kathleen Broughten
+He never thought he’d also be ensuring the safety of eagles.READ MORE: $20K Reward Offered For Information About Ashley Miller, Missing Mother Of Four

 “We do have de-escalation tactics, but I’ve never applied them to eagles or other animals,” Martinson said.